wanniethecharacter/Millionaire/README.md

 		millionaire/install_python_x64.
 			Right click/run with PowerShell

-To install game dependencies: double click on "install" file this will auto-install required python dependencies
+To install game & download dependencies: double-click on "install" file this will auto-install required python dependencies

 To run: use "millionaire".exe